tremv/tremv_backend/README.md

 All parameters shown are required.
 The array in "station_names" must be filled with the stream names you want that are available in the network.
 Once this file has been created, the programs can be start however the user desires.
-The programs are intended to run as daemons, but currently there is no nice way of doing so without the use of external tool.
+The programs are intended to run as daemons, but currently there is no nice way of doing so without the use of external tools.
 We provide a bash script, `tremv_run.sh`, which relies on the program `screen` to run the programs as daemons.
-Providing the script with a port as an argument is neccessary for the server to run.
+Providing the script with a server port as an argument is neccessary for the server to run.

 # Tremv Logger
 The Tremv Logger connects to a Seedlink server and gathers raw data from the station network over the past minute.